sphinx-contrib/spelling/docs/source/customize.rst

   spelling_word_list_filename = ['spelling_wordlist.txt', 'my_wordlist.txt']

-The ``spelling`` directive can be used to create a list of words known to be spelled correctly within a single file.
+The ``spelling:word-list`` directive can be used to create a list of words known to be spelled correctly within a single file.
 For example, if a document refers to a person or project by name, the name can be added to the list of known words for just that document.

 ::